 What to Do in Joshua Tree

 Now that we’ve examined the best time to visit Joshua Tree, let’s get into planning your stay.
-In this section, we’ll cover the best things to do in Joshua Tree.
+In this section, I’ll cover the best things to do in Joshua Tree.

 Joshua Tree Visitor’s Centre